 Regardless of a team’s goals, all participants will need to submit a media/photo release and liability consent form.
 A team photo is requested and all students will be asked to complete a pre- and post- survey form.

-If you need help with the password, please contact us (email@example.com).
+If you need help accessing the Slack channel, please reach out (email@example.com).

 Mentors include grad students, post docs, and scientists in the field.
 Mentors primarily serve as a resource for teams, particularly as they work toward their project to be exhibited at the Final Assembly in March.